ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The Access Token Response specifies the parameter "token_upload" with value 0, which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

-Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes neither the access token nor its corresponding token hash, while it still includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.
+Consistent with the value of the "token_upload" parameter in the Access Token Request, the Access Token Response includes neither the access token nor its corresponding token hash.
+The Access Token Response also includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.

 ~~~~~~~~~~~
    / Access Token Request /